simrenbasra/simys-blog/_posts/2024-11-20-trick_or_retreat_part4.md

   <img src="{{ site.baseurl }}/assets/trick-or-retreat/phase_2/reset.png" alt="reset - phase 2" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-- Ensured that the candies are placed back in the environment at the start of each new episode.
+- Ensure candies are placed back in the environment at the start of each new episode.

 #### **4)_get_obs: Return State of Environment**